rhmoller/stubit/README.md

 Stubit will ask you for the name of project folder it should create.
 Then it will ask you to pick which template to use.
-If the template contains additional questions they will be given now.
-Done
+The template can optionally define a number of parameters, that the user can adjust through a nice command line interface.
+This parameters will be substitued into the project template files.

 # Creating a new project template

 A template is simply a folder below the templates folder containing all the files required for a project of the given type.
+This makes it dead simple to create a new template.

-An optional stubit.json file can be placed in the folder, if you need to ask additional questions, or substitute variables into template files.
+An optional stubit.json file can be placed in the root of a template, if it needs to substitute values into any of the project files.

 # Defining additional questions